netmasbro/netmasbro/README.md

-netmasbro sebagai soereohan Madjikan-ja  ✨ @afrahman23 & @habiebzain ✨
+netmasbro sebagai Oeretan-nja ✨ @afrahman23 & @habiebzain ✨

 <!---
 netmasbro/netmasbro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.